ddev/ddev-contrib/README.md

 Contrib space for DDEV services, tools, snippets, and approaches.

+**MANY OF THESE have been made obsolete by DDEV add-ons.
+Please look for add-ons before using anything here. `ddev get --list --all`***

 ## config.yaml hook examples

 * [Import a SQL dump if database is empty](hook-examples/import-db-if-empty/)